furf/now-serverless-mysql/README.md

 export default HomePage
 ```

 Note in the `HomePage.getInitialProps` method that the host is determined differently on the server and on the client.
 In a standard client app, a relative path to the API, e.g. `/api/users`, would suffice.
-However, when the page renders on the server, it requires an absolute path to the API.
+However, when the page renders on the server, there is not a URL to be "relative" to, so it requires an absolute path to the API.
 Since Now deployments are immutable and the host domain changes with each deployment, the host must be parsed from the HTTP request headers.

 Next, create the user detail page.
 This page fetches user-specific data from the API and renders it.